dzhuyx/mixture_survival/simulation/README.md

-# mixture_survival
+# Simulation studies
-R codes related to and instructions to reproduce results in manuscript titled "A Mixture Survival Model and Harm Measures for Studying Misdiagnosis-Related Harm with Electronic Health Records"
+R codes used for simulation studies.
+All numbers and figures presented in the simulation studies can be reproduced using codes in this folder.